 The Inner Harbor Navigation Canal lock has been in service since 1923.
 The lock is undersized to meet the demands of waterborne traffic.
 A larger, more efficient lock is required to meet increased traffic and larger vessels demands.
-Plan 3 - Preferred Plan, is to replace the existing Industrial Canal Lock, also referred to as the Inner Harbor Navigation Canal or IHNC Lock, with a 900ft.L x 110ft.W x -22ft.
+The recommended plan (RP), as identified in the main report, is to replace the existing Industrial Canal Lock, also referred to as the Inner Harbor Navigation Canal or IHNC Lock, with a 900ft.L x 110ft.W x - 22ft.
 North American Vertical Datum (NAVD88).
 The depth of the replacement lock is designed to accommodate shallow-draft vessels plying the Gulf Intracoastal Waterway (GIWW) safely and efficiently, along with a limited number of deep-draft vessels currently using the IHNC that would be required to light load for navigating the new sill depth of 22 feet safely.